billchurch/dolos/README.md

 # Components
 ## Certificate Authorities
 ### DoDRoot3
-Modeled after DoD Root CA 3, RSA 2048 w/ SHA256 which is set to expire in the real-world on 20291230
+Modeled after DoD Root CA 3, RSA 2048 w/ SHA256 which is set to expire in the real-world on Dec 30 18:46:41 2029 GMT

 ### DoDRoot4
-Modeled after DoD Root CA 4, ecdsa-with-SHA256 prime256v1, which is set to expire in the real-world on 20320625
+Modeled after DoD Root CA 4, ecdsa-with-SHA256 prime256v1, which is set to expire in the real-world on Jul 25 19:48:23 2032 GMT

 ### DoDRoot5
-Modeled after DoD Root CA 5, ecdsa-with-SHA384 secp384r1, which is set to expire in the real-world on 20410614
+Modeled after DoD Root CA 5, ecdsa-with-SHA384 secp384r1, which is set to expire in the real-world on Jun 14 17:17:27 2041 GMT

 ## Subordinate CAs
 ### DOD ID CA-59
-Modled after DOD ID CA-59 and signed by DoDRoot3 RSA 2048 w/ SHA256, set to expire in the real-world on 20250402
+Modled after DOD ID CA-59 and signed by DoDRoot3 RSA 2048 w/ SHA256, set to expire in the real-world on Apr  2 13:38:32 2025 GMT

 Several subordinate CAs are created to represent a larger bundle of certificates that would likely need to be loaded on a system
 ## CRLDP